McPoozle/dnd-notes/content/Venix/PCs/Lacrimiteres Party.md

 	1. Summer 4, Boulder during Trial Quest for Adventure Guild
 		- No repercussions
 	2. Summer in [[Camerath]], Ghouls
-		- Hit by apathy for a few days
+		- Hit by apathy & fortitude loss for a few days
+	3. Were-Gater + Magic Missile Spray in [[Towering Woods]]
+		- Inflicted with were-gator (but it doesn't take) otherwise no consequences
+	4. Bandit arrows on Northern Road to [[Tarrin]]
+		- Prominent facial scar

 ###### Gorrister Klein
 > Ex-soldier looking for any word on the whereabouts of his father.
 Both parents used to be adventurers and dad went missing three years ago on "one last adventure"; wanting to prove himself and show that he's capable.
 Draconic bloodline